atwang9503/LuckyThirteenAttack/README.md

 ```
 $ python keyRecover.py
 ```
-It will output in terminal:
+It will recover the key and output in terminal:
 ```
 keyLength is: 3
 AF1423